jphaugla/cockroachCloudTerraform/README.md

   * this only creates the cockroach cloud cluster and does not create application server or the network for the application server.
 - the control file for the application side is terraform-azure-app/app-only/main.tf

-1. **change to correct directory**
+### change to correct directory
    ```bash
    cd terraform-azure-ccloud/cluster-only
    ```
-2. **set enable_private_dns to false**
+### set enable_private_dns to false
    - edit main.tf to set specific values for the deployment
    - ensure the COCKROACH_API_TOKEN environment variables are set
-3. **Initialize Terraform**
+### Initialize Terraform
    ```bash
    terraform init
    ```
-4. **Apply**
+### Apply
    ```bash
    terraform apply -auto-approve
    ```
-NOTE:  When this terraform apply is complete, there is a cockroach cloud instance that can be observerd in cockroach cloud
+NOTE:  When this terraform apply is complete, there is a cockroach cloud instance that can be observed in cockroach cloud
-5. **create the privatelink network connection in cockroach cloud UI** In the cockroach cloud UI go to the Networking->Private endpoint page Click *Add a private endpoint* and follow directions to copy this Resource ID as it will be needed to define the private endpoint and dns in azure
+### create the privatelink network connection in cockroach cloud UI
+   In the cockroach cloud UI go to the Networking->Private endpoint page Click *Add a private endpoint* and follow directions to copy this Resource ID as it will be needed to define the private endpoint and dns in azure
-6. Kick off terraform to create the network and application servers to interact with cockroach cloud cluster
+### Kick off terraform to create the network and application servers to interact with cockroach cloud cluster
    * *change to correct directory and adjust main.tf**
    * adjust main.tf for your environment such as your ip address, CIDR, crdb_version, ssh_key_name (must be pre-created)
    * important:  **set enable_private_dns to false**